-Based on the significant research conducted by staff, extensive public input, Board input, and an analysis of potential regulatory mechanisms and options for Washoe County, staff created a series of recommendations that were reviewed by the Board in November 2019.
-Draft code language was subsequently created and made available for a 21-day public comment period, after which the following changes were made to the initial draft: incorporating the provisions of NRS 244.1545 regarding the duties of hosting platforms; translating existing regulatory zones to those proposed as part of the new Tahoe Area Plan (expected to be adopted in 2020), and other minor edits.
+Based on significant research conducted by staff, extensive public input, Board input, and an analysis of potential regulatory mechanisms and options for Washoe County, staff created a series of recommendations that were reviewed by the Board in November 2019.
+Draft code language was subsequently created and made available for a 21-day public comment period.
+The draft was then reviewed and recommended for approval by the Planning Commission in

+January 2020, after which the Board reviewed the initial draft and provided additional direction to staff in February 2020.